openssl/openssl/doc/designs/quic-design/quic-fifm.md

  * free_cb_arg is an opaque value passed to free_cb.
  *
  * priority determines the relative ordering of control frames in a packet.
- * Lower numerical values for priority mean that a frame should come earlier in
+ * Higher numerical values for priority mean that a frame should come earlier in
  * a packet. pn_space is a QUIC_PN_SPACE_* value.
  *
  * On success, returns a QUIC_CFQ_ITEM pointer which acts as a handle to